Why is this important?

 Existing Pennsylvania Employer:

-• Existing employers can find the Unemployment Account Number on the Contribution Rate Notice (Form UC-657) or Notice of PA UC Responsibilities (UC-851) or Report for Unemployment Contribution (Form UC-2).
+- Existing employers can find the Unemployment Account Number on their Contribution Rate Notice (Form UC-657) or Notice of PA UC Responsibilities (UC-851) or Report for Unemployment Contribution (Form UC-2)

 New Pennsylvania Employer: Register with the Pennsylvania Department of Labor